 National Junior Honor Society

-Liberty Middle School is a duly chartered and affiliated chapter of this prestigious national organization.
 Membership is open to those students who meet the required standards in five areas of evaluation: scholarship, service, leadership, character, and citizenship.
-Students are selected for membership by a majority vote of a five-member principal-appointed faculty council, which bestows this honor upon qualified students on behalf of the faculty of our school.
+Students are selected for membership by a majority vote of a five-member faculty council.

 Students in grades 6 and 7 are eligible for membership after completion of one full semester attendance and 3rd quarter grades are reported during that school year.
 For the scholarship criterion, a student must have a cumulative GPA of 91% or higher.
 In addition, for the character criterion, a student may not have any school code of conduct policy violations.
 Those students who meet these criteria are invited to complete a Candidate Form that provides the faculty council with information regarding the candidate’s leadership and service.
 For more information, students may see the adviser in the Middle School.